 Nobody wins by looking at pornography except the pornography business which wants people to get hooked so they will buy more and more of their products.
 Again, it’s all about money.

-Pornography comes in many forms – magazines, dvds, computer games, internet sites, music.
+Pornography comes in many forms – video downloads, computer games, internet sites, music.

 You have the power to deal with pornography